-Every rural, suburban, or urban household runs into various problems with pests or—to use the broadest possible term—nature.
+Every rural, suburban, or urban household runs into various problems with pests and critters—to use the broadest possible term—nature.
+Mice, rats, and squirrels are the “big three” mammals.
+Here’s a checklist of how to deal with pests before you act.

-Indoor and outdoor insect invasions, creatures running around inside the walls, droppings in the cupboards, tunnels in the sills or foundation beams, worms in the broccoli, bats in the attic, chirping in the chimney, mold growing on the moldings, lawn grass turning yellow and slimy, something chewing the bark off trees and shrubs, beavers felling trees and damming a wetland…
+Creatures running around inside the walls, droppings in the cupboards, tunnels in the sills or foundation beams, bats in the attic, chirping in the chimney …

 Unless you’ve met and solved the problem at hand before, your first question is probably, Whoa!
 What in heck is this?, followed quickly by, What can I do?, then maybe trying the first “solution” that pops into your mind.